chef/chef-web-docs/content/deprecations_exit_code.md

 +++

 In older versions of Chef Infra Client, it was not possible to discern why a chef run exited simply by examining the error code.
-This makes it very tricky for tools such as Test Kitchen to reason about the status of a Chef Infra Client run.
+This makes it tricky for tools such as Test Kitchen to reason about the status of a Chef Infra Client run.
 Starting in Chef Infra Client 12.11, there are now well defined exit codes that the Chef Infra Client can use to communicate the